The Senate inquiry into the dairy industry was instructed to find "a fair, long term solution to Australia's dairy crisis".

 ARMM have posted numerous examples of raw milk dairies elsewhere in the world on our website and Facebook Page.
 A raw milk industry is beneficial for dairy farmers, consumers, the animals and the environment.
 However it does not benefit large corporations because the profits go into the pockets of the dairy farmers and the community.
 Raw milk is a local food first.

 Raw milk examples in other countries show that consumer preferences are the driving engine.
 These consumers want to visit the farm and ask many questions about how the raw milk was produced.
-They want to ask if the raw milk has organic certification, are the animals a 100% grass-fed, are there any animal welfare assurances or if things like anti-biotics, fertilisers or pesticides were used.
+They want to ask if the raw milk has organic certification, are the animals a 100% grass-fed, are there any animal welfare assurances or if things like anti biotics, fertilisers or pesticides were used.
 The consumer want to have direct access to this kind of information because they care about the quality of the milk, the welfare of the animals and the wellbeing of the farmer.
 The dairy farmer want to have direct access to this information to create a niche product that consumers will love above others.
 This trend shows that consumer preference will dominate in a real free market.
 The industry and dairy farmers in Australia have lost touch with what the consumer really want.

+The problem is that consumer choice have been ignored for so many years in Australia and elsewhere.
+The situation is going to reach boiling point eventually.
 Protests against the wider dairy industry are on the increase and more people stop consuming processed dairy than ever before.
 It is time to look at making changes.

 Animal welfare, ethics and Raw Milk:

 We are seeing more compassion for animals in our food system and the quality of our food than ever before.
 Consumers want to know how the animals were raised, treated and fed.
 People care about the quality of the food and many are prepared to pay for the best.
 Raw milk is a nutrient-dense food and if allowed to thrive, it may once again become a staple in many people's diet.
-The quality controls on a regulated system allows a safe, low risk product and a long shelf life.
+The quality controls on a regulated system allows a low risk product and a long shelf life.

 Criticism and Consumer Preference:

 In the beginning of 2015, when ARMM started to advocate for raw milk legislation, raw milk consumers came at the receiving end of criticism and opposition.
 This was just a few short months before the release of the documentary film COWSPIRACY.
 This film is about the cruelty and waste of large industrial farming.
 Animal rights activists and groups were very active and outspoken on social media during that time.
 Raw milk supporters had to explain to activists that dairies producing raw milk for human consumption cannot be compared with 'factory farm' dairies portrayed in the film.
 They are two completely different industries.
 The two products are world's apart in terms of circumstances, expectations, standards and regulations.
-They have completely different standards and values.
+They have completely different sets of values.
 The attacks ceased immediately and we have not seen anything like it since.

 Australians in general seem to know next to nothing about the anatomy of a raw milk industry.

 We now understand that this behaviour was due of lack of understanding.
 Australians in general seem to know next to nothing about the anatomy of a raw milk industry.
 Thus the need for discussions like this to create more awareness.
 To show that producing raw milk for human consumption is a natural way to both nourish human beings, and to express compassion for the animals.
-It's a wholesome way of life.
+It can be a wholesome way of life.

 Light Root Community Farm has produced this beautiful video below showing how a small raw milk dairy in the USA are typically run.
 Also featured are dairy farmers Mike Guebert and Michael Ilgert.